ewindmer/polymarket-copytrading-bot/README.md

 | `npm run lint` | Run ESLint. |
 | `npm run lint:fix` | ESLint with auto-fix. |
 | `npm run format` | Prettier format. |

 ---

-## Disclaimer

-- Copy trading can lose money.
-Only use funds you can afford to lose.
-- This bot is for education and personal use.
-You are responsible for compliance with local laws and Polymarket’s terms.
-- Private keys and API credentials must be kept secret and never committed.

----